Signing an APP Package File

-Publish-NAVApp cmdlet.
-For more technical information on signing, see Authenticode.
+For more technical information on signing, see Authenticode in the MSDN Library.

 If you want to publish an unsigned extension package in your on-premise environment, you need to explicitly state that by using the - SkipVerification parameter on the

 Publish-NAVApp cmdlet.
-An extension without a valid signature will not be published on AppSource.
+An extension without a valid signature will not be published.

-The signing of an APP package file must be performed on a computer that has Dynamics 365 Business Central installed.
-If you use a Dynamics 365 Business Central Docker image for your development environment, that environment will meet this requirement.
+The signing of an APP package file must be performed on a computer that has Dynamics NAV 2018 or later (or the latest version of Dynamics 365 Business Central) installed.
+If you use a Docker image for your development environment, that environment will meet this requirement.
 You must also have the certificate that will be used for signing on the computer.
 The certificate must include code signing as the intended purpose.
 It is recommended that you use a certificate purchased from a third-party certificate authority.

-If you publish the extension as an app on AppSource, the APP package file must be signed using a certificate purchased from a Certification Authority that has its root certificates in Microsoft Windows.
-You can obtain a certificate from a range of certificate providers, including but not limited to GoDaddy, DigiCert, and Symantec, see the image below.
+If you publish the extension as an app on AppSource, the APP package file must be signed using a certificate from a Certification Authority that has its root certificates in Microsoft Windows.

 Steps for signing your .app file